On the Enumeration Complexity of Unions of Conjunctive Queries: Towards a Dichotomy

-We briefly describe some classification we can achieve when we exclude cases like Example~\ref{example:star}.
-First note that when generalizing the notion of guarding free-paths to unions of several CQs, a free-path does not have to be guarded by a single CQ.
+When generalizing the notion of guarding free-paths to unions of several CQs, a free-path does not have to be guarded by a single CQ.
+We formalize this in the following definition.